chaabaj/async-taskjs/README.md

 ```

-or download these scripts at this url :
+or download these scripts at these url :

 [async-task.min.js][script-url]
 [async-thread.min.js][thread-script-url]